 All of the above points are real issues that need to be addressed in a professional workplace that develops software.

 How can software engineers reduce stress?

-There are several things that you can do to reduce stress as a software engineer.
+There are several things that you can do to make software engineering less stressful.
 The most important is to do whatever you can to remain healthy.

 Here is a list of practical ways that can help to manage stress as a software engineer:

 - Moving – sitting down for long hours is not suitable for anyone, and software engineers spend a lot of time pouring over a keyboard trying to get the job done.
 The evidence has been clear for a long time now, if you don’t move enough, then your health will suffer.
 Just look at the Harvard Medical School post on the subject

 - Diet – a well-balanced diet is also key for managing or reducing stress.
 The less junk food and alcohol you consume, the better your body will feel, and the mind will follow

 - Sleep – Sleep decreases cortisol levels (cortisol is known as the stress hormone), aiming for between 7-9 hours is the goal each night.
 As a bonus, adequate sleep can help boost your immune system